10 Gigabit Ethernet: Physical layer modules

 To implement different 10GbE physical layer standards, many interfaces consist of a standard socket into which different physical (PHY) layer modules may be plugged.
 PHY modules are not specified in an official standards body but by multi-source agreements (MSAs) that can be negotiated more quickly.
 Relevant MSAs for 10GbE include XENPAK (and related X2 and XPAK), XFP and SFP+.
 When choosing a PHY module, a designer considers cost, reach, media type, power consumption, and size (form factor).
 A single point-to-point link can have different MSA pluggable formats on either end (e.g. XPAK and SFP+) as long as the 10GbE optical or copper port type (e.g. 10GBASE-SR) supported by the pluggable is identical.

 XENPAK was the first MSA for 10GE and had the largest form factor.
 X2 and XPAK were later competing standards with smaller form factors.
 X2 and XPAK have not been as successful in the market as XENPAK.
 XFP came after X2 and XPAK and it is also smaller.

-The newest module standard is the enhanced small form-factor pluggable transceiver, generally called SFP+.
-Based on the small form-factor pluggable transceiver (SFP) and developed by the ANSI T11 fibre channel group, it is smaller still and lower power than XFP.
+The 10 gigabit module standard is the Enhanced Small Form-factor Pluggable transceiver, generally called SFP+.
+Based on the Small Form-factor Pluggable (SFP) transceiver and developed by the ANSI T11 fibre channel group, it is smaller still and lower power than XFP.
 SFP+ has become the most popular socket on 10GE systems.
 SFP+ modules do only optical to electrical conversion, no clock and data recovery, putting a higher burden on the host's channel equalization.
 SFP+ modules share a common physical form factor with legacy SFP modules, allowing higher port density than XFP and the re-use of existing designs for 24 or 48 ports in a 19-inch rack width blade.

 Optical modules are connected to a host by either a XAUI, XFI or SerDes Framer Interface (SFI) interface.
 XENPAK, X2, and XPAK modules use XAUI to connect to their hosts.
 XAUI (XGXS) uses a four-lane data channel and is specified in IEEE 802.3 Clause 47.
 XFP modules use a XFI interface and SFP+ modules use an SFI interface.
 XFI and SFI use a single lane data channel and the 64b/66b encoding specified in IEEE 802.3 Clause 49.

 SFP+ modules can further be grouped into two types of host interfaces: linear or limiting.
 Limiting modules are preferred except when for long-reach applications using 10GBASE-LRM modules.